pengshizhe/pengshizhe.github.io/_pages/publications.md

 Xiao-Lin Wang, <b>Shizhe Peng</b>, and Xiaoge Zhang<sup>*</sup>.
 Price competition in an oligopolistic extended warranty market.
 Working in process.

 <b>Shizhe Peng</b>.
-When to sell extended warranties in the presence of reliability learning and strategic consumers.
+When to sell extended warranties in the presence of consumer reliability learning.
 Working in process.

 <b>Shizhe Peng</b>.
 An iv warranty problem.